ThunderDoesDev/CrawlerBlocker/README.md

 ## Note

-These scripts use `iptables` to block traffic from the specified IP addresses.
-They modify the system's firewall rules, so please ensure you have the appropriate permissions and understand the impact of these changes on your network security.
+These scripts leverage `iptables` to block incoming traffic from the specified IP addresses and subnets, which are known sources of many web crawlers and bots.
+By enforcing these rules, not only is traffic from these entities prevented, but your backend services will also be shielded from potential threats, significantly enhancing your server infrastructure's security.
+Please ensure you have the appropriate permissions to modify your system's firewall rules and fully understand the implications of these changes on your network's security.
-- **Web Crawlers**: Implementing these `iptables` rules will block traffic from most known web crawlers and bots that originate from the listed IP addresses and subnets.
-- **Backend Security**: By blocking these IPs, your backend services will be hidden from these sources, enhancing the security of your server infrastructure.

 ## Support